TransparentHealth/uhi/README.md

 # Universal Health Identifier (UHI) (WORK_IN_PROGRESS- FEEDBACK WELCOME)

 This purpose of this document is to define a Patient Safety Identifier (PSI) convention for the United States.
 UHI is based on the idea of many "Issuers", but the identifier is ideally issued only one time per person.
 The specification is an implementation outline for state governments, health payers (insurance companies), health information exchanges(HIE), and health care providers.
 It is a 15 digit all-numeric number, with the last digit being a checkdigit.
 An ewxample UHI could be in the form `119800101451391` or `1-19800101-45139-1`.
-While not required (not a `SHALL`), including a  birthdate in positions 2-10 is strongly encouraged (a `SHOULD`).
+While not required (`SHALL`), including a  birthdate in positions 2-10 is strongly encouraged (`SHOULD`).